artfisica/ICTP-2019/README.md

 ## See the [Virtual Machine](https://github.com/artfisica/ICTP-2019/tree/master/vm) documentation & download

+#### The link to MyBinder is in the notebook folder (please take a look to the README in that folder for details)

 ------------------------
 #### Created/Started at Trieste (August 2019)
  Docs to the repositories and other instrucctions: